 Still, better to prepare than get caught off guard.
 Plus, the delivery for both my pregnancies wasn’t as bad as I made it out to be.

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

 After I gave birth, I kept a basket in the bathroom filled with the following items.
 Every time I’d use the bathroom, I’d go through my routine of applying these soothing aids.
 You might want to keep these handy in your bathroom as well:

-- Numbing spray: A post-delivery numbing spray will do just that: numb to ease the pain and discomfort.
+- Perineal spray: A post-delivery numbing spray will do just that: numb to ease the pain and discomfort.

 - Ice packs or frozen pads: Wear ice packs to keep you comfortable as well.
 In the hospital, the nurses would straight up use bags of regular ice.
 Other moms also swear by freezing pads and wearing those at home.

 - Tucks pads: And after you’ve numbed yourself with the spray and ice packs, you can also place Tucks pads to sooth.
 These are medicated to help with the healing.